Evangelospro/dotfiles/README.md

 #### Graphics (If hybrid graphics, set both to true)

--   isNvidia: This is whether the machine has Nvidia hardware or not, this is used to determine whether to install Nvidia specific packages or not(e.g. nvidia drivers, cuda...)
+-   isNvidiaGPU: This is whether the machine has Nvidia hardware or not, this is used to determine whether to install Nvidia specific packages or not(e.g. nvidia drivers, cuda...)
--   isAmd: This is whether the machine has AMD hardware or not, this is used to determine whether to install AMD specific packages or not(e.g. amdgpu drivers...)
+-   isAmdGPU: This is whether the machine has AMD gpu or not, this is used to determine whether to install AMD specific packages or not(e.g. amdgpu drivers...)
--   isIntel: This is whether the machine has Intel hardware or not, this is used to determine whether to install Intel specific packages or not(e.g. intel drivers...)
+-   isIntelGPU: This is whether the machine has Intel gpu or not, this is used to determine whether to install Intel specific packages or not(e.g. intel gpu drivers...)

 ```bash
 bash install.sh